Orientation of alcoves in affine Weyl groups: Abstract

 \section{Abstract}

 Let $W$ be an irreducible Weyl group and $W_a$ its affine Weyl group.
 In \cite{NC1} the author introduced an affine variety $\widehat{X}_{W_a}$, called the Shi variety of $W_a$, whose integral points are in bijection with $W_a$.
 The set of irreducible components of $\widehat{X}_{W_a}$ provided results at the intersection of group theory, combinatorics and geometry.
-In this article we express the notion of orientation of alcoves in terms of the first group of cohomogoly of $W$ and in terms of the irreducible components of the Shi variety.
-We also provide modular equations in terms of Shi coefficients that describe efficiently the property of having the same orientation.
+In this article we express the notion of orientation of alcoves in terms of the first cohomology group of $W$ and the irreducible components of the Shi variety.
+We also provide modular equations in terms of Shi coefficients that describe explicitly the property of having the same orientation.